M41k0n-Mk/info-musicos/README.md

 • Create a database

-• Create the environment variables in Windows:
+• Create the environment variables in your O.S:

 • **DB_HOST** - name of the machine that will run the project